UnknownRori/kurai-project/README.md

 ## Introduction

-Scarlet Project is an open source fan-game set in world of [Touhou Project](https://en.wikipedia.org/wiki/Touhou_Project).
+Kurai Project is an open source fan-game set in world of [Touhou Project](https://en.wikipedia.org/wiki/Touhou_Project).
 It is top-down vertical-scrolling curtain of fire shooting game (STG) also known as "Bullet hell" or "Danmaku".
 STGs are fast-paced games focused around pattern recognition and mastery through practice.

-Scarlet Project is somewhat portable, and it's written in Rust, the portability comes from [macroquad](https://github.com/not-fl3/macroquad) crate for handling file and rendering, it support OpenGL, Metal, GLES rendering and also WebGL for browser such as Firefox and Chromium based browser, it can be compiled for number of operating system.
+Kurai Project is somewhat portable, and it's written in Rust, the portability comes from [macroquad](https://github.com/not-fl3/macroquad) crate for handling file and rendering, it support OpenGL, Metal, GLES rendering and also WebGL for browser such as Firefox and Chromium based browser, it can be compiled for number of operating system.